How to organize attractive family living and low energy housing in a high-density city center?

 The project responds to the mayor's ambition to limit the growth of the city and to counter sub-urban developments with a more diverse range of housing typologies.
 On top of a commercial plinth and two parking levels rises a series of stacked villas, connected by a semi-public stair.
-This serves as alternative circulation and additional, shared outside space to the apartments.
+This serves as alternative circulation and additional, shared informal outside space to the apartments.

 The floorplans protect the privacy of the apartments but allow residents to sit on their porch or use the staircase to access their apartment when in the mood for a chat or a Friday afternoon drink.
-Research has led to a compact build-up of irrigated substrate layers that can support rich vegetation on the stair, balconies and roof terraces.
+Research has led to a compact build-up of irrigated substrate layers that can support rich vegetation on the stair, balconies, and roof terraces.

 studio arch4, Arkon Studio